pbrucla/cyber-discord-bot/README.md

 6. Replace GUILD_ID with the server id you are testing in, CLIENT_ID with the discord bot user id, and OWNER_ID with your user id (this is used solely for /eval).
 Getting IDs: https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-
 7. Before making new changes, do `git checkout -b BRANCHNAME` where BRANCHNAME is a name for whatever feature you are working on.

+### Google Service Account credentials
+- As this bot uses some features of GSuite (Google sheets and google forms), running this bot will require obtaining some credentials.
+You do NOT need a project with billing enabled to do this.
+1. Follow the instructions here (you can ignore the optional steps): [https://cloud.google.com/iam/docs/service-accounts-create](https://cloud.google.com/iam/docs/service-accounts-create)
+2. Once in the service account, go to keys --> add key --> create new key --> JSON, download and save this file as `credentials.json`
+3. Enable the APIs: Go to Google Workspace --> APIs, and enable the `Google Sheets` and `Google Forms` APIs.

 ## Running
 1. If this is the first time you are running OR you changed the format of slash commands, refresh them by running `yarn deploy`
 2. Run `yarn start` to run the bot